| Bible Research > Interpretation > Translation Methods > Bibliography |

 Robert P. Martin, Accuracy of Translation: The Primary Criterion in Evaluating Bible Versions; with Special Reference to the New International Version.
 Edinburgh: Banner of Truth, 1989.

-Charles Martindale, "In Praise of Metaphrase" in Comparative Criticism edited by E.S.
-Shaffer, vol. 6.
-Cambridge University Press, 1984.
+Charles Martindale, “Unlocking the word-hoard: in praise of metaphrase,” in Comparative Criticism edited by E.S.
+Shaffer, vol. 6 (Cambridge University Press, 1984), pp. 47-72.

 Eugene Nida, God's Word in Man's Language.
 New York: Harper and Row, 1952.